PieKing1215/InvMove-Fabric/README.md

 This mod may not be reposted to any other third-party websites.<br>
 [#StopModReposts](https://stopmodreposts.org)

-Tested on<br>
-Fabric 0.10.6+build.214 for MC 1.16.4,
-Fabric 0.10.0+build.208 for MC 1.16.3
-on both singleplayer ~~and multiplayer~~ (this Fabric port is not not heavily tested yet).

 The mod is licensed under the [GNU General Public License v3.0](LICENSE.md)

 ## Upcoming